 How will you bring conservation to the classroom with This is My Earth?

-There are ten classes, and for each them, they will be having ten meetings with me and ten meetings with their own teacher in which we will address biodiversity concepts and nature-conservation actions that need to be taken.
+There are ten classes, and for each them, they will be having ten meetings with me and with their own teacher.
+They will address biodiversity concepts and nature-conservation actions that need to be taken.
 I’ve created an educational plan based on all the materials you can find on [TiME’s] website, such as the terms that are important to teach.
 I have also created some interesting infographics that I think can be helpful to understand how the situation is.
 Every Tuesday, I will teaching my program to the class, and so will the teachers of the school.
-I have also suggested a whole teaching strategy to the school, and they will adapt it to each of the subjects; the idea is to repeat TiME’s concepts more than once through different voices.
+I have also suggested a whole teaching strategy to the school.
+They will adapt it to each of the subjects; the idea is to repeat TiME’s concepts through different voices.
 At the end, there will be the big day, when the voting will be taking place.

 Will you include your own experiences too?

-Yes, I will show the young students pictures of my trips around the world and the struggles from which I have learned, hoping this will also be an inspiration for them.
+Yes, I will show the young students pictures of my trips around the world.
+Also, the struggles from which I have learned.
+I’m hoping this will also be an inspiration for them.
 I will also bring some of my art work, like sculptures and paintings.
 I want to do that to make them understand what nature means to me.